 Secondly, the warm air will contract at the point where it meets the cold air as the cold air will reduce the temperature of the warm air.
 This contraction creates a ‘partial vacuum ‘and has the effect of drawing more warm air in towards it.

 These movements of the air are what we perceive as wind.
 The greater the differences in temperature are between two bodies of are – the greater the strength of wind is produced.

 1. It is the differing levels of heat on the surface of earth that is the main cause of wind.
 However, heat input from the sun will depend on the season, along with cloud cover, latitude, and surface conditions.
 There will also be differing effect depending on which part of the earth the sun is shining on.
 Ocean surfaces heat and cool slowly, while land heats and cools quickly.

 2. This all combines to affect overall air pressure.
-When one area heats up the air pressure rises, and this higher pressure air will naturally expands and try to diffuse into areas of lower pressure and vice versa. however, the production of wind is also effected by the spin of the earth, and the orbiting pull of the moon.
+When one area heats up the air pressure rises, and this higher pressure air will naturally expands and try to diffuse into areas of lower pressure and vice versa. however, the production of wind is also affected by the spin of the earth, and the orbiting pull of the moon.